 Budgeting is not just for students–it is a life skill you can use long after you complete your education.
 Examples of various spending considerations and budget categories can be found on our Budgeting for Law School page.
 This page, in conjunction with our Cost of Attendance page which lists the total amount allocated for your living expenses during the academic year, can help you think about and plan for how your will spend money.

-Your Student Contribution
+Your Student Resources

 Besides tuition, housing will be your largest cost while attending law school.
 You’ll want to carefully review all the information available on our Housing Considerations page before making any housing commitments.
 In general, if you are looking for housing in Cambridge, HLS dormitory housing (with some exceptions) is generally the least expensive.
 If you decide to live off campus, the financial aid student budget assumes that you will share an apartment in Cambridge or within the surrounding towns of Somerville, Arlington, Brighton or Belmont.
 It can be prohibitively expensive to live alone off campus.